A Glug of Oil

 Cheese Stuffed Peppers

-Cheesy stuffed peppers are really easy to make, a tasty side dish that goes perfectly with chicken.
+Cheesy stuffed peppers are easy to make and are a tasty side dish that goes perfectly with pan-fried chicken.

-Cheese stuffed peppers on a plate with chicken.
+Cheese stuffed peppers.
+Pictured on a plate with pan-fried chicken.

-I can't say I'm a massive fan of spinach but recently I've taken to adding it into things like cottage pie and mashed potato or in a pasta sauce.
+I'm not a massive fan of spinach, but I've recently taken to adding it to dishes like cottage pie and mashed potatoes, or in pasta sauce.
 So now spinach is my thing. 😋

 We eat more peppers in this house than you can shake a stick at!